Army ROTC/Military Science

 Basic Courses

 MLSC 1101.
-Introduction to Leadership and the US Army 1.
-(1 Credit)
+Introduction to Leadership & the US Army (1 credit)

 This course introduces basic concepts of organizational leadership and the military profession, including its organization, ethics, and values.
-Students explore the responsibilities and impact of leadership, as well as the customs, traditions, and rules of military service.
-Students are introduced to fundamentals of land navigation, physical fitness, drill and ceremonies, first aid, and public speaking.
+Students explore the Army Profession and what it means to be a professional in the U.S. Army, the responsibilities and impact of leadership expressed in the Army Leadership Requirements Model, and the customs, traditions, and rules of military service.
+Students are introduced to the fundamentals of land navigation, physical fitness, drill and ceremonies, first aid, and public speaking.
 Open to all students without obligation.

 Advanced Courses